Introduction to Buddhism and Meditation

 What do I need to bring?

-Unless you are coming a long distance we ask that you bring all their own sheets and blankets or a sleeping bag (we have plenty of pillows).
+Unless you are coming a long distance we ask that you bring your own sheets and blankets or a sleeping bag (we have plenty of pillows).

 In addition you'll need to bring any toiletries you need including a towel, insect repellent, and sun block.
 It is also a good idea to bring a torch if you have one and you may also want to bring a notebook and pen.